Data-Science-for-Linguists-2019/Animated-Movie-Gendered-Dialogue/Ling_1340_Final_Report.md

 other hand, live
 outside of these social constraints.
 Unburdened from the social expectations of a "good" woman, and often in positions of power within their own social spheres, female antagonists will not exhibit these "feminine" features.
 Furthermore, as Disney has aged, social expectations of girls have changed.
-Their role models, the Disney Princesses, will reflect these changes in social expecatations.
+Their role models, the Disney Princesses, will reflect these changes in social expectations.
 Similarly, many Dreamworks female protagonists are not princesses, nor are they the main character of the story.
 They also won't have to reach certain social expectations of the ideal girl.

 In summary, I believe that: